 Virtualization provides an environment where multiple operating systems can run at the same time on one physical computer.
-Each virtual machine is an isolated, virtualized com-
+Each virtual machine is an isolated, virtualized computer system that can run its own operating system.

 The nShield Solo XC is compatible with the leading server virtualization and hypervisor man agement platforms, including: